anuditverma/anuditverma.github.io/aboutme.md

 <p class="about-text">
 <span class="fa fa-code about-icon"></span>
 I am a software developer and a seasoned ethical hacker who loves to participate in various local & global hackathons.
+Also, I have been organizing and mentoring a few of them.
 </p>

 <p class="about-text">